 What is a realistic goal without patience?
 I’m adding this because it’s a goal I didn’t have

 It’s so very easy to feel impatient when you’re beginning.
 The animals aren’t growing quick enough, the trees aren’t producing enough fruit, the gardens haven’t yet sprouted… your yard looks like a bomb went off.

 Be patient and know that, in time, all of these little things will fall into place.
 You’ll find your groove, you’ll doubt yourself less, and you’ll become a little more connected with every day that passes.

-I’ve had may low ruts during my journey where quitting seemed so easy, so convenient, and so right.
+I’ve had many low ruts during my journey fighting homestead burnout where quitting seemed so easy, so convenient, and so right.
 I promise you there are 1,000 wonderful, invigorating experiences to come for each one terrible one you’ll encounter.

 Related to making realistic goals:

 - Learn these 5 things first as a beginning homesteader